usnistgov/OSCAL/docs/content/events/_index.md

 The NIST OSCAL team hosts meetings and other events with the OSCAL community on different topics.

+- **OSCAL DEFINE Meeting**: A monthly meeting on the third Thursday of every month to discuss the research and educational pursuits of OSCAL using an iterative and collaborative approach with the community.
+[The meeting page](../contribute/define-meeting/) has meeting information as well as slides and notes from past sessions.
 - **OSCAL Model Engineering Meeting**: A bi-weekly meeting to discuss OSCAL models, how they are developed, and development efforts by NIST staff and the greater OSCAL community using them.
-[The meeting page](model-engineering-meeting/) has meeting information as well as slides and notes from past sessions.
-- **OSCAL DEFINE Meeting**: A monthly meeting on the third Thursday of every month to discuss the research and educational pursuits of OSCAL using an iterative and collaborative approach with the community.
-[The meeting page](define-meeting/) has meeting information as well as slides and notes from past sessions.
+[The meeting page](../contribute/model-engineering-meeting/) has meeting information as well as slides and notes from past sessions.

 We encourage you to attend these meetings as a way to keep up-to-date on and contribute to the development of OSCAL.